graphile/graphile.github.io/src/pages/postgraphile/introduction.md

 clients).
 Why duplicate your authorization and business logic in a custom API when you can leverage the tried and tested capabilities built into [the worlds most advanced open source database](https://www.postgresql.org/)?

+_If you are new to GraphQL then we recommend you read through the official introduction to GraphQL [here](https://graphql.org/learn/) before continuing through the PostGraphile documentation._

 By combining powerful features such as PostgreSQL's [role-based grant system](https://www.postgresql.org/docs/9.6/static/user-manag.html) and